alessiofrittoli/server-sent-events/README.md

 By creating a new instance of `ServerSentEvents` class you will get access to methods required to stream data to the client.

 Simple return `ServerSentEvents.stream.readable` in a `Response` instance to start streaming data.\
+⚠️ Do not forget to return the proper response headers.\
 ⚠️ The streaming Response implementation depends on your back-end application.

 ```typescript